maxrchung/ride_in_the_rain/README.md

 ## Play

 Windows build can be downloaded in [GitHub releases](https://github.com/maxrchung/ride_in_the_rain/releases).
-Note you may have to explicitly trust the executable.
+You may have to explicitly trust the executable.

-If you have Godot, you can of course clone this repo and run this from source.
+If you have Godot, you can clone this repo and run from source.

 ## Port

 This game runs on port `7069`.
-You'll likely need to configure port forwarding on your router if you want to host the game.
+If you're hosting, you'll likely need to configure port forwarding on your router so clients can connect to you.

 ## Video
 https://www.youtube.com/watch?v=GSHtXQcCOtM